tum-esm/utils/docs/pages/example-usage.md

 ## Custom Logger

-The `logging` module from the standard Python library is kind of annoying to configure when other subprojects or libraries are using it as well.
+We found the `logging` module from the standard Python library hard to configure when other subprojects or libraries also use it.
 Additionally, we wanted to have an automatic archiving functionality.

 Hence, this class is a simple reimplementation of the logging module's core features.